 I was actually having second thoughts snorkeling but what the hell, right?

 Swimming at the twin lagoon only got my stomach on a knot even more.
 The water here was strange, very strange.
-One moment the water’s cold, and the next warm; I turn my head left, the water was crystal clear and when I turn right, everything turns blurry like the water’s filled with oil (but it’s not oily at all).
+One moment the water’s cold and the next it’s warm; I turned my head to the left, the water was crystal clear; but when I turned right, everything turns blurry like the water’s filled with oil (but it’s not oily at all).

 With no other snorkelers in the area, my mind was zoning in on the realms of the X-Files.
 Told you I don’t like snorkeling alone, what more on a strange lagoon.